probe-rs/webpage/src/docs/getting-started/installation.md

 dnf install libusbx-devel libudev-devel
 ```

+### macOS, Windows

+No additional setup is required.

 ## Installation

 Install with `cargo install`.
 This will install the `probe-rs`, `cargo-flash` and `cargo-embed` binaries and put them in `$PATH`.